ihmeuw/vivarium_research/docs/source/models/causes/neonatal/preterm_birth.rst

 Validation Criteria
 +++++++++++++++++++

-* Preterm death count and rate in simulation should match GBD estimates.
+* Preterm deaths per live birth in simulation should match GBD estimates.

 * No preterm deaths for simulants with LBWSG categories for gestational ages of 37 weeks or greater.

+* Relative Risk of preterm with and without RDS deaths due to LBWSG should match overall neonatal mortality RR.

+* Fraction of preterm deaths with RDS should match assumption in data table above.

 References
 ----------